 Yago's work focuses on the innovative use of financial instruments to solve long-standing economic development and social and environmental challenges.
 His research and projects have contributed to policy innovations fostering the democratization of capital to traditionally underserved markets and entrepreneurs in the United States and around the world.

-Yago ran the Milken Institute Israel Center, where he oversaw a range of activities devoted to accelerating Israel's economic growth, bridging social and economic gaps, and securing Israel's global competitiveness through financial technology transfer that increases the impact of government policy, philanthropy, and private-sector investment.
+Yago runs the Milken Innovation Center at the Jerusalem Institute for Israel Studies, where he oversees a range of activities devoted to accelerating Israel's economic growth, bridging social and economic gaps, and securing Israel's global competitiveness through financial technology transfer that increases the impact of government policy, philanthropy, and private-sector investment.
 Yago directs the Milken Institute Fellows Program, which places graduates in internships related to financial reform and economic development projects.

 Yago is the founder of the Institute's series of Financial Innovations LabsTM.
 The labs have been credited with crafting breakthrough financial policies and programs for institutional investors, foundations, development programs and governments that address such diverse problems as urban revitalization, catastrophic risk, affordable housing, small-business financing, water infrastructure, climate change, health care and archaeological site preservation.